-Nebraska’s laws are very vague about subleasing.
+Nebraska’s landlord/tenant laws are very vague about subleasing.
 Due to this fact, tenants are strongly encouraged to review their lease carefully and read the terms of their lease agreement.
 In addition, tenants are strongly encouraged to obtain written permission from their landlord.